tiny-pilot/tinypilot/bundler/README.md

 1. The `update-service` invokes the privileged `/opt/tinypilot-privileged/update` script.
 1. The privileged `update` service downloads `get-tinypilot.sh`/`get-tinypilot-pro.sh` (see above) and executes that script in the privileged context.

-This indirection in the update flow is necessary since the TinyPilot web service runs with limited privileges for security reasons.
-Therefore, the actual update process has to be carried out via a systemd service, which has root privileges.
+The indirection in the update flow has the following reasons:

+- The system update is a long-running process, so we use systemd to run it asynchronously.
+- To avoid an elevation of privilege vulnerability, the `update-service` (owned by the `tinypilot` user) delegates to the privileged `update` script (owned by the `root` user).

 There is one main difference between the Community and Pro edition: